How to Get Started With Espalier

-Learn how to build a trellis that you can train a fruit tree to espalier on with this step-by-step guide.
+Learn how to build a trellis that you can espalier a fruit tree on with this step-by-step guide.

 1. Dig two holes.
-Each hole should be 2 1/2 feet deep, and 8 feet apart.
+Each hole should be 2½ feet deep.
+Space them 8 feet apart.

-2. Place 4×4, rot-resistant posts into each hole.
+2. Place a 4×4 rot-resistant post into each hole.
 We used 7-foot-high cedar posts, but you can go higher if you want.

 3. Fill the holes back up with dirt.
 Tamp the holes down.